DAVESTRlDER/davestrlder/README.md

 <p align= "center"

-omfg im too lazy to work on this wipwipwio hi im kaz or strider im 19, im LOWK dry unless we're friends or close lol ion like talking to strangers idk  dont be scared to send me a msg doe, im an esfp sx/???
-729 (i think) , e2->e4 when unhealthy do not copy or inspo any of my skins owo
+omfg im too lazy to work on this wipwipwio hi im kaz or strider im 19, im LOWK dry unless we're friends or close lol ion like talking to strangers idk  dont be scared to send me a msg doe, im an esfp sx/so 749 (i think) im an omnivert do not copy or inspo any of my skins owo
 <p align= "center"